casper-network/docs/source/docs/casper/operators/aws-nodes/index.md

 ## Architecture

 This architecture aims to uphold the integrity and security of the Casper node.
-Should an unexpected shutdown occur, the autoscaling group will generate a new node with the identical keys and data.
+The autoscaling group will generate a new node with identical keys and data if an unexpected shutdown occurs.

 <p align="center">
 <img src={"/image/operators/aws-casper.png"} alt="Casper AWS Node Architecture"/>